qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 - [License](#license)

 ## Project
-The AI controls a underfloor heating system where room(s) depending on environment needs to be a certain reference room temperature.
-The agent will minimum have the ability to control the temperature of the water flowing out of the mixing unit and maximum have the ability to control the mixing unit and the on/off valves depending on the present test level
+The AI called a agent controls a underfloor heating system where room(s) depending on environment needs where a reference room temperature is 22&deg;C.

 ### Environment